Green Roof Benefits

 Facilities with green roofs reach full occupancy faster than similar buildings in those markets.
 These buildings also attract new occupants quicker than traditional locations when openings become available.

-REDUCED COOLING COSTS
+REDUCE COOLING COSTS

 Through the process of evapotranspiration, plants create a thermal barrier between the warming rays of the sun and the building.
 This barrier keeps the cool air inside the building, reducing the load on the air conditioning system.